coms30127/2018_19/README.md

 # COMS30127
-Bristol Computer Science compuational neuroscience course, taught by Conor Houghton, Cian O'Donnell and Rui Ponte Costa.
+Computational Neuroscience course at the Department of Computer Science, SCEEM, Faculty of Engineering, University of Bristol, taught by Conor Houghton, Cian O'Donnell and Rui Ponte Costa.

 Notes for previous years are at: https://github.com/conorhoughton/COMS30127